monome/docs/norns/engine-study-2.md

 - provide an option for turning the filter envelope off/on
 - give each voice its own controllable parameters, but with a way to unify control over a single parameter
 - slew changes to synth frequency, noise level, synth amplitude, and panning

+In the code below, we'll introduce a few new gestures:

+- To establish a 'local' scope variable, we'll utilize a `classvar`.
+From [the University of Washington's SuperCollider docs](depts.washington.edu/dxscdoc/Help/Reference/Classes.html): "Class variables are values that are shared by all objects in the class.
+Class variables [...] may only be directly accessed by methods of the class."
+- Since we want to establish 8 separate voices, we'll set up dictionaries for each voice.
+We'll use `.do` to iterate a function with each entry Dictionary entry, which is comparable to `for i = 1,#params do` in Lua.
+See [**Control Structures**](https://depts.washington.edu/dxscdoc/Help/Reference/Control-Structures.html#do) in the University of Washington's SuperCollider docs.
+- We'll introduce slews using SuperCollider's [**`Lag3` UGen**](https://doc.sccode.org/Classes/Lag3.html), which creates smooth transitions while saving CPU.
+- We'll also use boolean expressions to build if/else statements.
+See [**Boolean Expressions**](http://sc3howto.blogspot.com/2010/05/boolean-expressions.html) at *How to Program in SuperCollider* for more info.

 Here's our third adaptation, with changes demarcated by `NEW:` comments: